-The first step in answering these questions about adoption is to break down the basic types of adoption—domestic infant adoption, international adoption, and foster care adoption.
-We have great information on the numbers and cost of international adoption and foster care adoption is updated annually by the federal government.
-We only have estimates though good ones, for the data on domestic infant adoptions in the US.
-(We only have an estimate because domestic infant adoption is controlled by state law, and there is no one source for compiling the data.)
+The first step in answering these questions about adoption is to break down the three basic types of adoption—domestic infant adoption, international adoption, and foster care adoption.
+The information about the numbers and cost of international adoption and foster care adoption is updated annually by the federal government.
+We only have estimates though good ones, for the data on domestic infant adoptions because domestic infant adoption is controlled by state law, and there is no one source for compiling the data.

 How Many Kids Are Adopted in the US Each Year?

-Let’s look at the breakdown of the three main types of adoption for a deeper understanding of the state of adoption at the end of 2020.
+Let’s look at the breakdown of the three main types of adoption to gain a deeper understanding of the state of adoption at the end of 2020.

-How Much Do Domestic Infant Adoptions Cost & How Long Do They Take in 2020?
+How Much Do Domestic Infant Adoptions Cost & How Long Did They Take in 2020?